Pitt football | Dennis leads crop of LBs and DBs into 2022 season

 Other returning linebackers for Pitt include Brandon George, who has been a backup at middle linebacker, and redshirt sophomore Aydin Henningham.
 Buddy Mack has moved from safety to star linebacker.

 The Panthers also added two transfer linebackers – Shayne Simon from Notre Dame and Tylar Wiltz from Missouri State.
-Freshman Kyle Louis, a three-star recruit from New Jersey, also joins the linebacking corps.
+Freshman Kyle Louis, a three-star recruit from New Jersey, also joins the linebacking group.

 Defensive backs